UoMResearchIT/Actions/reuse/README.md

 This action allows users to check for compliance with the REUSE best practices.
 It is one of many options for projects to include REUSE in their workflows.
 Please see the [help for developers](https://reuse.software/dev/) to get an overview.

-## Note
+> [!NOTE]

-This is a duplicate of the original ReUse action that we have made so that we can change the tool.
+> This is a duplicate of the [original ReUse action](/fsfe/reuse-action) that we have made so that we can change the tool.
 Unfortunately our needs are more than the tool developers are willing to accept (e.g. ignoring files is just not allowed in their action).
 So we copied it.

 ## Features